mui/material-ui/docs/pages/blog/first-look-at-joy.md

 A significant part of the core infrastructure for Joy UI has already been developed, and we've been working for the last couple of months on adding more and more components.
 The package is already [available at npm](https://www.npmjs.com/package/@mui/joy) but until we get to a reasonable number of components, and with sufficient documentation, it remains as _initial_ work in progress.

-It should, though, be ready for more mature experimentation and testing most likely dureing the second half of 2022.
+It should be ready for more mature experimentation and testing in the second half of 2022.
 Meanwhile, we've developed a couple of templates that showcase what Joy looks like out of the box, and to allow you to explore it further.
 Follow the templates' CodeSandbox or live demo links to experiment with Joy UI for yourself.